get Sun Salutation Cards for FREE when you spend $30

 Reading together as a family can also encourage family connection in an age when the hustle of modern life is increasingly chipping away at family time.
 Books on kindness, self-care, and empowerment, such as Susan Verde's "I Am" series, can additionally guide children in taking care of and feeling better about themselves.
 Kids and youth might be even more receptive to playing games together, even yoga games, which can also encourage holistic health.
 Particularly for teens and tweens, teaching the values of kindness, resilience, and adaptability through yogic concepts delivered in ways that are accessible to them, can bring greater ease in a joy -- especially in a hectic time like going back to school.

 Practicing yoga together -- even for twenty minutes or less -- can lead to those meaningful outcomes, as well.
-Poses that encourage strength and confidence can be incredibly empowering, for instance.
+Yoga Poses that encourage strength and confidence can be incredibly empowering, for instance.
 Practicing poses associated with fall can engage kids and be a whole lot of family fun!
 All of these tools and practices can bring greater feelings of calm, control, and joy in this hectic back-to-school time of year.
 Remember also the healing, empowering power of love in a family.
 Kids and youth need it, and it can feel wonderful for parents to give.
 It's a crazy time of year, particularly this year --but with yoga, mindfulness, holistic health, and love, it can be manageable.

 Want even more tips and activities for wellness and self-care this back-to-school season?
 Join our #selfcaresaturday community and receive emails with tips, activities, videos and more all September long!